davidyu85/my-playlist/README.md

 **Did you learn anything new while completing this assignment?**

 Writing some test even for small applications and get it to run side by side inside Vscode, can already benefit the development process.
-I have captured so many breakages during the implementation and able to fix them up immediately without having to switch to the browser.
+I have captured so many breakages throughout the implementation and are able to fix them up immediately without having to switch to the browser.

 Fun fact: I accidentally discovered that Jest testing on api calls, actually does make a legit call and works without having to mock, which is interesting.
 Not saying that this is the pattern I will be using for any future work, but it is an interesting finding for me and saves me time not having to write a mock.